Root of teen empathy begins with secure relationships at home, study finds – KION546

 More research is already being conducted on this particular group of participants, who are now in their mid 30s, Stern said.
 Led by Joseph Allen, professor of psychology and head of the Adolescent Research Group at the University of Virginia, the researchers are interested in seeing how the empathic abilities they examined in the teens now shape their romantic relationships and parenting behavior as adults.

-“It’s important to be able to sort of see from other people’s perspectives and to understand what others are feeling for a variety of other things that we consider success in the world,” Stern said.
+Being able to pick up on other people’s emotions and see from their point of view is important “for a variety of other things that we consider success in the world,” Stern said.

 For parents and even teachers, Stern advises understanding the necessity of empathy and really investing in relationships with teens.
 Providing models of empathic behavior, including treating others with kindness, respect and support, can help adolescents internalize that behavior, whether they are conscious of this or not.

-Note: Clarification: This story has been updated to convey the information from Jessica Stern more precisely.
-Some of Stern’s quotes have been updated and paraphrased for clarity.